seanredmond/heniautos/guide/calendar-equations.md

     BCE 336/335   | Thargēliṓn            | BCE 0335-May-27 |   30
     BCE 336/335   | Skirophoriṓn          | BCE 0335-Jun-26 |   29

-This fits one of the `calendar-equations` solutions very well--#155, the same as match Pritchett and Neugebaur's equations.
+This fits one of the `calendar-equations` solutions very well--#155, the same as matches Pritchett and Neugebaur's equations.
 It can fit both becuase the collation of the three equations does not say anything about the length of Skirophoriṓn.
 Above we made hollow in the schematic representation, below we make it full.

 ![324/3 BCE](img/possible-solution-336.png)